linaaolmedo/admin-view/technical-documentation.md

 - **Audit Trail**: Complete documentation of all access and changes
 - **Scalability**: Permission system can grow with organizational needs

 # Missing 10% of current application

 - LEA-BOP and Medi-Cal Integration Workflow
 - Permission sets for each user type + view (admin, practitioner, and supervisor)
 - Report types and report builder- which reports need to be generated?
 - System Integrations: Carelon, Availity, Medi-Cal
+- When a file is received- what does that process look like? (rejection, payment, resubmission, etc.)